molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_cookbook/descr/fingerprints/path_fp.rst

 Bond-Path Fingerprints
 ======================

-The script *gen_path_fp.py* generates path (aka Daylight) fingerprints of molecules read from the specified file.
+The script *gen_path_fp.py* generates and outputs the bond-path (aka Daylight) fingerprint of molecules read from a specified input file.

 **Synopsis**